hehh77/Proteus/README.md

 ## Dataset Pre-processing

 ### Data Storage and Demo Dataset
 Single-cell spatial proteomics data should be placed within the ./data/ directory.
-For demonstration purposes, we have included the CODEX dataset, which is located in the ./data/CODEX/ folder.
+For demonstration purposes, we provide a demo version of the CODEX dataset in the ./data/CODEX/ folder due the space limit.
+Full dataset can be downloaded from the [MAPS Zenodo repository](https://zenodo.org/records/10067010).

 ### Running the Dataset Splitting Script
 Once the data is in place, the dataset splitting script needs to be executed.
 This script prepares the data by dividing it into training and testing sets for cross-validation.